 Definition of Applet

 Applets are small programs that utilize an external API for its execution and are primarily used in internet computing.
 They can be transferred over the Internet from one computer to another and run using the Applet Viewer or any web browser that supports Java.
-An applet can perform many operations like arithmetic operations, display graphics, play sounds, accept user input, create animation, and play interactive games.
+An applet can support several applications such as executing arithmetic operations, the creation of animation, graphics displaying, playing interactive games.

-Java has revolutionized the way the Internet users retrieve and use documents on the world wide network.
-Applets have enabled to create and use fully interactive multimedia Web documents.
-A web page can now contain not only a simple text or a static image but also a java applet which, when run, can produce graphics, sounds and moving images.
+Java has transformed the manner the Internet users retrieve and use documents on the world wide network.
+Applets have enabled to construct and use completely interactive multimedia Web documents.
+A web page can include a java applet which, when executed, can generate graphics, sounds and moving images rather just containing plain text or a static image.

 There are two ways an applet can integrate into web pages.

-First in which we can write our own applets and integrate them into web pages.
-These types of applets developed locally and stored in a local system is known as a local applet.
+- First in which we can write our own applets and integrate them into web pages.
+These types of applets evolved locally and kept in a local system is known as a local applet.

 These types of applets which are developed externally and stored on a remote computer to the Internet are known as a remote applet.